Price: $179/$199 for 32GB/64GB

 Apple TV 4K (2021) review: Price and release date

 The Apple TV 4K (2021) is, by far, the most expensive 4K streaming device on the market.
-Our top pick among the best streaming devices, the Roku Streaming Stick Plus, retails at just $49.99 (though you can often find it with a discount).
+Our top pick among the best streaming devices, the Roku Streaming Stick Plus (we've since recommended the newer Roku Streaming Stick 4K), retails at just $49.99 (though you can often find it with a discount).
 It’s also capable of displaying HDR content at 60fps.
 The same goes for the Fire TV Stick 4K and Chromecast With Google TV, which are the same price.
 All three of those devices come with decent remotes, too.

 So, essentially, the Apple TV 4K 2021 offers similar features to these competitors at over three times the cost.
 What you’re really paying for is an Apple device that works seamlessly with other Apple products (like the iPhone and Apple Watch) to create a happy Apple atmosphere, as well as the Apple’s TVs selection of apps and games.